-Christian theology has been shaped by and has to negotiate with empire throughout the centuries.
+"Christian theology has been shaped by and has to negotiate with empire throughout the centuries.
 I am interested in developing Christian theological reflection and practice in the postcolonial world.
 With the rapid development of China and other emerging markets, I am committed to the formation of leaders of faith communities with broad global vision and critical awareness of God’s mission in the world."

 A cofounder of the network Pacific, Asian, North American Asian Women in Theology and Ministry, Kwok has held leadership roles in the Association of Theological Schools (ATS) and the Wabash Center for Teaching and Learning.
 She has spoken at the Episcopal Church’s House of Bishops conference and at ATS workshops, as well as delivered lectures across the United States, Asia, and Europe.
-Kwok is co-editor of the Reclaiming Liberation Theology Series of the SCM Press and serves on the boards of several journals.
+Kwok is advisor to the Religion in the Modern World Series of Rowman and Littlefield and associate editor of the journal Teaching Theology and Religion.